Takachiho travel guide

 Miyazaki & Nichinan travel guide

-Miyazaki & Nichinan are f acing the Pacific Ocean with a beautiful coastline contains placed
+Miyazaki & Nichinan are facing the Pacific Ocean with a beautiful coastline contains placed

 of natural beauty, like Aoshima and Toi-misaki Cape.
 Also, on the Hitotsuba Beach of Miyazaki